aome510/spotify-player/README.md

 | `ReverseOrder`                | reverse the order of the track table (if any)                           | `s r`              |

 To add new shortcuts or modify the default shortcuts, please refer to the [keymaps section](doc/config.md#keymaps) in the configuration documentation.

+**Tips**:

+- `RefreshPlayback` can be used to manually update the playback status.
+- `RestartIntegratedClient` is useful when user wants to switch to another audio device (headphone, earphone, etc) without restarting the application, as the integrated client will be re-initialized with the new device.

 ### Actions